MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 Yes, every time a Production level driver package is rebuilt, it must be signed by Microsoft.

-### Will we continue to be able to sign non-driver code with our existing 3rd party issued certificates after 2021?
+### Can we sign non-driver code with our existing 3rd party issued certificates?

-Yes, these certificates will continue to work until they expire.
-Code which is signed using these certificates will only be able to run in user mode, and will not be allowed to run in the kernel, unless it has a valid Microsoft signature.
+Yes, these certificates continue to work until they expire.
+Code which is signed using these certificates only run in user mode unless it has a valid Microsoft signature.

 ### Will I be able to continue using my EV certificate for signing submissions to Hardware Dev Center?